Alaska community steps up to help state fight COVID-19

 “We’re taking Alaskan barley and cooking and digesting and fermenting sugar into alcohol and that normally goes on into our vodka process,” Luick said.
 “We’re not purifying it nearly as much as we would for our vodka and we are distilling it to 90% alcohol and then making a gel using xanthan gum to give it a little more substance.”

-The sanitizer is entirely free, Luick added, noting that he is really just trying to help mitigate the shortages in the stores.
+The sanitizer is free, Luick said, noting that he is really just trying to help mitigate the shortages in the stores.

 With the recent state mandates regulating non-essential businesses, Hoarfrost is open for members of the public to pick up sanitizer from 3-6:30 p.m. and limiting the number of individuals who can come into their tasting at one time.

 Sewers across the Fairbanks community are also stepping up to hand-make surgical masks for patients and healthcare providers.
-While masks made from conventional cloth can be given to patients as they enter a facility until they can be given a surgical grade mask, Foundation Health Partners CEO Shelley Ebenal noted that some in the community are even crafting masks out of surgical grade material now which the hospital with then sterilize using an autoclave machine and package for later use.
+While masks made from conventional cloth can be given to patients as they enter a facility until they can be given a surgical-grade mask, Foundation Health Partners CEO Shelley Ebenal noted that some in the community are even crafting masks out of surgical grade material now which the hospital will sterilize using an autoclave machine and package for later use.

 After the sewing trend grew in popularity, the foundation even compiled a YouTube video instructing community members on methods that are more conducive to medical-grade structure.
 The link can be found at https://bit.ly/3axnHZt